k8snetworkplumbingwg/multus-cni/README.md

 - *Multus* is the latin word for “Multi”

-- As the name suggests, it acts as the Multi plugin in the Kubernetes and provides the Multi interface support in a pod
+- As the name suggests, it acts as the Multi plugin in Kubernetes and provides the Multi interface support in a pod

 - It is generic to run with other plugins like ptp, local-host, calico and flannel, with different IPAM and networks.

-- It contact between the container runtime and other plugins, and it isn't having any of it own net configuration, it calls other plugins like flannel/calico to do the real net conf job.
+- It is a contact between the container runtime and other plugins, and it doesn't have any of its own net configuration, it calls other plugins like flannel/calico to do the real net conf job.

-- Multus reuse the concept of invoking the delegates in the flannel, it group the multi plugins into delegates and invoke each other in the sequential order, according to the JSON scheme in the cni configuration.
+- Multus reuses the concept of invoking the delegates in flannel, it groups the multi plugins into delegates and invoke each other in sequential order, according to the JSON scheme in the cni configuration.

-- No of plugins support is depending upon the number of delegates in the conf file.
+- No. of plugins supported is dependent upon the number of delegates in the conf file.

 - Master plugin invokes "eth0" interface in the pod, rest of plugins(Mininon plugins eg: sriov,ipam) invoke interfaces as "net0", "net1".. "netn"